JunyaoC/esdm-student-mobile/README.md

 ![](doc_img/2.png)

-Open XAMPP and click on config, in the dropdown select httpd.conf, we are going to change the Document Root Directory.
+Open XAMPP and click on config, in the drop down select httpd.conf, we are going to change the Document Root Directory.
 When you click the httpd.conf, a text file will launch.
 Find this line:

 ![](doc_img/3.png)

 Change the underlined path to your repo's directory.
-I'm sure you can do this! 💪 Just becareful of the slashes.
+I'm sure you can do this! 💪 Just be careful of the slashes.
 Windows Machine sometimes has forward slash (\\) in the directory, so please replace with backward slash (/).

 > Make sure you point to the correct directory.
 This is the folder where you can see the php-folder.